+(Exhibit)
-Field 11 Name of Representative:

-"Representative" means any person who or organization that is designated by an individual to represent the individual in the complaint process.
-The individual may designate a representative through written notice to the College at any level of this process.
-If the individual designates a representative with fewer than three days' notice to the College before a scheduled conference or hearing, the College may reschedule the conference or hearing to a later date, if desired, in order to include the College's counsel.
+Field 11 Name of Representative: "Representative" means any person who or organization that is the complaint process.
+The individual may designate a represent of this process.
+If the individual designates a representative wire scheduled conference or hearing, the College may reschedule the include the College's counsel. ntative through written notice to the College at any level th fewer than three days' notice to the College before a

 SIGNATURE

-SIGNATURE

-DATE
+SIGNATURE DATE

 PRINTED NAME

-ADMINISTRATION USE ONLY

-Name of administrator who received this form:
+ADMINISTRATION USE ONLY Name of administrator who received this form:

-Date complaint form received: \\\\\.
+Date complaint form received:

-Date of complaint conference or hearing: \\\\\ Date written response sent to complainant: \\\\

-Administrator must retain (a) the original complaint form and any attachments, (b) all other documents submitted by the employee (Level One only), (c) the written response issued by the supervisor/administrator and any attachments, (d) all other documents relied upon by the supervisor/administrator in reaching the initial decision, and (e) any recordings of conferences.
+Date of complaint conference or hearing: Date of complaint conference or hearing: Date of complaint form and employee (Level One only), (c) the written response issued by the documents relied upon by the supervisor/administrator in reaching any attachments, (b) all other documents submitted by the supervisor/administrator and any attachments, (d) all other